 Overview.
 The USC Marshall IBEAR MBA is a one-year, full-time international MBA program designed for mid-career professionals.
 Established in 1978, the program has over 1,800 alumni from 60 countries.

 The typical IBEAR class is comprised of 55 participants from 12 to 15 countries.
-On average, participants are 35 years old and have 10 years of work experience; 80% are in the 32 to 38 age range.
+On average, participants are 36 years old and have 12 years of work experience; 80% are in the 32 to 40 age range.
 One-third of participants are sponsored by companies and family-owned businesses and two-thirds are self-sponsored.
-The rich diversity of participants can best be understood by reviewing the bios of the current class: Class Bios.
+The rich diversity of participants can best be understood by reviewing the bios of the current class.

 Program of Study.
 Participants complete 19 courses and earn 56 credits over five intense 8-week terms.
 The 12-month program includes IBEAR core courses, electives at the Marshall School and other USC schools, a team-building retreat, domestic and international experiential learning trips, and a 4-month long management consulting project.
 Courses are taught by Marshall School faculty with substantial global expertise.